Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 If moving your head brings on dizziness or causes you to experience vertigo, it might be time to work with a physical therapist.
 Physical therapy can help you build up a tolerance to having your head in the positions that make you feel ill, lessening or even eliminating these unpleasant sensations.
 Vestibular rehabilitation therapy — which might include vision-stability training, balance retraining, and other exercises — can also help reduce dizziness or vertigo in MS.

-You are never alone with your multiple sclerosis.
-On MyMSTeam, the social network and online support group for those living with multiple sclerosis, more than 196,000 members talk about a range of personal experiences and struggles.
+On MyMSTeam, the social network and online support group for people with multiple sclerosis and their loved ones, more than 207,000 members talk about a range of personal experiences and struggles.
 Dizziness and vertigo are some of the most discussed topics.

-Have you experienced dizziness or vertigo with MS?
-Have any treatments worked for you?
-Share your experiences in the comments below or start a conversation on the Activities page.
+Has MS left you feeling off-balance and dizzy?
+If so, have any of the above treatment options worked for you?
+Share your experiences in the comments below, or start a conversation on your Activities page.

 Lea este artículo en español